stacks-network/stacks-core/docs/signer-flows.md

 `capitulate_miner_view_timeout`, because refreshing the parent-tenure view costs a node round trip.

-A burn block arrival is also the one moment the signer can tell an orphaned tenure from an unprocessed one, so that is where the question is settled: the burn blocks of the branch we abandoned are in our own db, and the node will say which of them are still on its canonical chain (a 404 from `/v3/sortitions/burn/:hash` means it is not).
-The tenures those burn blocks started are recorded as orphaned, and from then on their blocks are excluded from `get_signed_conflicts`, which is what lets section 5 hold a simple fresh/stale rule without re-deriving burn chain history per conflict at signing time.

-A fork is also the only way an orphaned tenure comes _back_, so every fork re-checks the records that already exist, and the arriving burn block's own tenure is cleared unconditionally on every arrival, fork or not.
-That check cannot be replaced by watching for events: when the burnchain forks back onto a branch the node has already processed, the coordinator revalidates those sortitions through `try_revalidate_sortition` and announces nothing, so only the burn blocks that are genuinely new arrive as events.
-Walking the abandoned branch would not find the restored tenures either; they are on the branch being adopted, not the one being left.

-`MAX_FORK_DEPTH` (100) bounds both directions of this bookkeeping: the walk down the abandoned branch stops there, and an orphan record more than that many burn blocks below the tip is simply dropped.
-A fork deeper than 100 blocks would cause far bigger problems than a stale conflict.
+Burnchain forks need no bookkeeping here.
+Whether a fork orphaned a tenure whose block we signed is derived at signing time from the burn block records this flow saves on every arrival (section 5, question 1), so the burn block events themselves are all the fork handling this flow owes: nothing has to be observed at the right moment, survive an error that resets the local state machine, or be restored when the burnchain forks _back_ onto a branch it had abandoned — in that last case the sortition is simply canonical again, and the very next evaluation sees the conflict as live.

+One decision does have to be recorded, because it is ours rather than the node's.
+When a miner builds off something other than the prior sortition, `check_parent_tenure_choice` decides whether the reorg is allowed: it is, if every tenure being reorged has at most one globally accepted block and produced its first block too close to the next sortition to count (`first_proposal_burn_block_timing`).
+Having sanctioned that replacement, the signer records those tenures as **superseded** (`mark_tenure_superseded`), so its own signature over what they built does not then block the replacement it just permitted — the node cannot answer this one at signing time, since it still serves the reorged tenure as fully live until the replacement lands.
+A record more than `MAX_FORK_DEPTH` (100) burn blocks below the tip is dropped; a fork that deep would cause far bigger problems than a stale conflict.

 Signatures, not pre-commits, are what pin the view: a tenure whose only block was pre-committed (never signed) can still time out, and a pre-committed block